Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2022-03-15-Comprehensive PM Studies Using DIHM.md

     <div class="text">

         <p>
           This project aimed to replace expensive conventional PM measuring devices with a smartphone-based solution.
-Using DIHM and machine learning, we predicted the PM concentration in a solution containing a mixture of fine PM (1.2 micrometers) and coarse PM (7.6 micrometers).
+Using DIHM and machine learning, we predicted the PM concentration in a solution containing a mixture of fine PM (1.2 micrometer) and coarse PM (7.6 micrometer).
 When a light source interacts with an object, it produces fringe patterns, which, when accumulated, form a speckle pattern.
 These speckle patterns were used to predict the concentrations of coarse and fine PMs through a machine-learning model.
 This model was trained exclusively on images of single concentrations to predict the concentrations of coarse and fine PM from images of a polydisperse solution.
         </p>
     </div>
 </div>